MelSaina/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script 4-empty creates a file called hello script 5-execute adds execute user permission to the owner of the file hello script 6-multiple_permissions gives gives permission to the owner and group
+script 4-empty creates a file called hello script 5-execute adds execute user permission to the owner of the file hello script 6-multiple_permissions gives gives permission to the owner and group script 7-everybody adds execution permission to the owner, the group owner and the other users, to the file hello